 Due to ice and snow cover, oil spills can go undetected for days, which increases the potential magnitude of an oil spill disaster.

-Oil spills shut down valuable shipping channels which can have major economic impacts for the United States and other Arctic countries.
+Oil spills shut down valuable shipping channels, which can have major economic impacts for the United States and other Arctic countries.

 Current Management Practices & Policies